Home » PowerShell » How to Get Free Disk Space in PowerShell?

 Get-PSDrive C

-in the above example, PowerShell Get-PSDrive command returns C drive volume object details and total size remaining in GB.
+In the above example, the PowerShell Get-PSDrive command returns C drive volume object details and total size remaining in GB.

 PowerShell Get-PSDrive free space in GB output as below